 Q: Is there anything I should do before I come on a Velotech course?

-At Velotech, the majority of our trainers are to some extent practical mechanics as well.
+At Velotech, almost all of our trainers are to some extent practical mechanics as well.
 This differentiates us from many providers whose trainers are often purely trainers and are no longer in real day-to-day contact with all types of bicycle.

 In general, we try and cement the "how" to the "why", so that if you are faced with something that you have never seen before, you can relate it to something that you have seen on a bicycle and have an understanding of "where to start" ... of course that should be with the manufacturer's notes, but often these are not as clear as they might be, or have been translated from a second language, or both ... so a little "priming" is often useful.

 Unlike others, we DO NOT TRAIN ON A SPECIFIC BRAND until we ourselves have had training from the manufacturer or their appointed service centre and have been signed off by them.
 We absolutely do not simply take an instruction manual, come up with our own interpretation of it, and then regurgitate that.
 Let's face it, after a very basic training course, any good mechanic could do that ...

 We assess continuously as you work with us, so whilst there are tests, much of the time, you won't know that you are being tested - this cuts down on the anxiety that it is otherwise easy to develop.

 A: Currently, no. We are looking at preparing a sort of "Cycle Mechanics 101" to go onto the web site so that you'll be familiar with some broad basics, like the names of parts of the bicycle, but currently we'd just advise you to read around the subject from authoritative sources, so that you'll have some background feeling for what might be involved.